-We know that having an underactive thyroid isn't easy, our MD Kathryn developed hypothyroidism after the birth of her third child, it took a long time for her to feel normal again.
+We know that having an underactive thyroid isn't easy, I developed hypothyroidism after the birth of my third child, it took a long time for me to feel normal again.
 Our job is to listen to how your thyroid condition affects your daily living and match you with an insurer, that will give you the best terms possible for insurance.

 Things we need to know:

 Underactive thyroid Life Insurance is available with many insurers on the standard market, provided that your TSH levels are ok and your condition is stable.
 The insurer will want to know the cause of the hypothyroidism and the medications that you take to manage your symptoms.
 If your underactive thyroid is well controlled and does not affect your daily living, you should be able to get Life Insurance at standard rates.